Frequently asked questions about Full-time Research Studentships at the Knowledge Media Institute

 What about part-time study?

 Yes, you can do that with us as well, but we normally expect our part-time students to be UK residents.
+Part-time PhDs are typically self-funded.
 There is also a difference between working with us locally, or at a distance in the support we can provide you.
 It all depends on individual supervisors as to whether they wish to consider part-time / distance PhDs.
 See the note on part-time PhDs

 How much does a part-time PhD cost, and how long might it take?